Tricked-dev/Dankdeck.xyz/README.md

 ## How we use edgedb

-We use edgedb to save session user info and memes/cards, The memes are borrowed from know your meme and we saved them in a sqlite database we then run `seed.ts` with bun to upload the memes to edgedb to use for relations and queries.
+We use edgedb to save session user info and memes/cards, The memes are borrowed from know your meme, and we saved them in a sqlite database we then run `seed.ts` with bun to upload the memes to edgedb to use for relations and queries.

 ## Things to try out when you use this site

 - Trade some cards with someone (you need a friend for this)
-- Buy and sell some cards maybe the same one to see the graph working
+- Buy and sell some cards, maybe the same one to see the graph working
 - Try changing your theme and name in settings
 - Search for a card you put for sale
 - Linking other accounts in settings